 Tags: cooking, eating, Food, restaurants

-I don’t know what is wrong with me, or thousands of other Lions supporters.
+I don’t know what is wrong with me and the thousands of other Lions supporters.
 We remain loyal and hopeful against all odds.
-If you subscribe to Einstein’s postulation that insanity is doing the same thing over and over again while expecting a different result, we are all mad.
-Not as mad, however, as the (even more) thousands of Stormers fans would be bawling into their Ohlssons’ tonight if SAB had not discontinued the brand a long time ago.
+If you subscribe to Einstein’s postulation that insanity is doing the same thing over and over again while expecting a different result, we must be mad.
+Not as mad, however, as the (even more) thousands of Stormers fans who would be bawling into their Ohlssons’ tonight if SAB had not discontinued the brand a long time ago.
 I always think of Western Provincers as Ohlssons drinkers – you now that joke of the similarity between Ohlssons and making love in a canoe?
 Etc.

 In spite of myself, I was a little in shock.
 Ashwell calls the upcoming final in NZ the “Sarks’ Mission Impossible” and although we hope it turns out for them like it always turns out for Tom Cruise, we hope against the odds.
 Because as we know, Super Rugby is not Hollywood, where shit happening is de rigueur, but the odds are that things will turn out OK.

-It occurred to me, at the end of the game, that my relationship with darling was a little like a combination of Super Rugby and Hollywood.
+It occurred to me, at the end of the game, that my relationship with darling was more like Super Rugby than like Hollywood.
 Considering my track record, the odds were also in favour of shit happening, but like the S15, things did not turn out OK when it did.
 So the final whistle also blew for us.
 (That’s not him in the picture, and I only wish a tiny little bit it was, really.)
 It was a hard game, and in the end, rugby was the winner.
 Or love, or something.
 More of a Viggo Mortensen movie than a Tom Cruise one, I guess.

 Good luck to the Sarks.
 Rugby club will convene, no doubt, to cheer them on in Melville, and we will love them either way when they get back.
 Just like we do the Lions.
 Perhaps they will shine in the Curry Cup.
 We hope against the odds.